Biometix/biometix.github.io/index/framework.md

     db[(Database)] --> outlier(Outlier Report)
 ```

-> BQAT GUI is a simple frontend for BQAT API as a example project.
+> BQAT GUI is a simple frontend version of BQAT API as an example project.